Chattahoochee Riverkeeper offers two “floating classrooms,” one on Lake Lanier and another on West Point Lake.

 Program scholarship awards make it possible for thousands of financially disadvantaged students—from Title I schools and after-school and summer programs—to participate.

-See the impact Floating Classrooms have on students and our community.
+See the impact the Floating Classroom program has on students and our community.

 Lake Lanier Aquatic Learning Center